-For wide principal streets and highways well outside of the congested or strictly business areas of the city accommodating both street-railway and vehicular traffic the public is best served by a physical separation of these two classes of traffic A reservation in the center of the street should be provided for the exclusive use of
+For wide principal streets and highways well outside of the congested or strictly business areas of the city accommodating both street-railway and vehicular traffic the public is best served by a physical separation of these two classes of traffic.
+A reservation in the center of the street should be provided for the exclusive use of the street railway with a one-way driveway on each side for other vehicular traffic.
+This permits faster and safer operation of the street cars and gives opportunity for safe landing platforms for the passengers; and where such landing platforms are provided the motor vehicles are afforded safer and more rapid passage, inasmuch as they are relieved of the necessity of stopping behind street cars standing to discharge or receive passengers

-Street car lines running at the side of 1ural highways frequently cross and recross the roadway repeatedly.
+Street car lines running at the side of tural highways frequently cross and recross the roadway repeatedly.
 Aside from the danger to motorists arising from the sudden and unexpected turning of street cars into the roadway, these repeated crossings are dangerous because they may, particularly at night, mislead motorists into turning off the roadway into the ditch.
-The tracks or roadway in every case where possible should be relocated so that the tracks will remain continuously on one side of the roadway
+The tracks or roadway in every case where possible should be relocated so that the tracks will remain continuously on one side of the roadway.